planning-team/planning-2024-t2/README.md

 This repository includes all material used during the course: Class notes, unedited videos of the lectures and problem sets.

 > * Instructor: Gonzalo Ferrer
-> * Teaching Assistant: Aleksndr Kashirin
+> * Teaching Assistant: Aleksandr Kashirin
+> * Teaching Assistant: Artur Nigmatzynov

 ## Lectures